How to Create the Perfect Charcuterie Board

 Provide a few types of crackers with subtle flavors.
 Water crackers or wheat crackers flavored with herbs or pepper are great additions (and are the perfect vehicle to get all the paired goodness to your mouth!).
 You can also try grilled slices of baguette!

-Hummus, tapenades, grainy mustards, and other spreads can add layers of flavor while helping your meat and cheese stick to your cracker.
-Just make sure you put a small spoon in each!
+Hummus, tapenades, grainy mustards, and other spreads can add layers of flavor and color while helping your meat and cheese stick to your cracker.
+Just make sure you put a small spoon in each bowl of spread!

-Grab small bowls for your dips and spreads, and then arrange everything else in small piles around the bowls.
-Place different textured items next to each other to create visual interest.
-Roll meats into tubes, or fold in half and fan out.
-Break cheese into crumbles or slice (unless it's a soft cheese, then provide a cheese knife or spoon) for easy grabbing.
+Grab small bowls for your dips and spreads, and begin by placing the largest items first (such as a wheel of brie or brie en croute) then arrange everything else around the big items.
+Place items with different textures, different colors, and different sizes next to each other to create visual interest.
+Roll meats into tubes, or fold in half and fan out, or fold a few rounds of salami in half and then roll them to create rosettes.
+Slice cheese (some in cubes, some in sticks, some in wedges) or break into crumbles (unless it's a soft cheese, then provide a cheese knife or spoon) for easy grabbing.